Results 1 - 10 from 32 for migrating flock in 0.626 sec.

 EEK! - Critter Corner - The Trumpeter Swan

-September, the cygnets try out their wings with short flights.
 This helps them get ready for migrating south just before the temperature reaches freezing.
-Cygnets stay with their parents through their first winter, ... that in the 1930s when the Red Rock Lakes NWR was established, there was also a flock of trumpeter swans that survived in remote parts of Alaska and western Canada.
-Those flocks have ...
+Cygnets stay with their parents through their first winter, migrating back north to the breeding area in ... in the 1930s when the Red Rock Lakes NWR was established, there was also a flock of trumpeter swans that survived in remote parts of Alaska and western Canada.
+Those flocks ...

 www.dnr.state.wi.us